 Inclusive education is the most effective way to give all children a fair chance to go to school, learn and develop the skills they need to thrive” (UNICEF, 2022).
 You are asked to consider the strengths and challenges of an inclusive approach.

 The final section of your interview will take the form of group discussions linked to current issues in education.
 Throughout the interview, interviewers will be observing your interpersonal skills and how you participate within the group.
 They will consider your knowledge and understanding of education in Scotland and any previous experience you may have.

-It's natural to want to share you experience with others, however, we ask you not to discuss the specific topics or tasks at the stations with other applicants, school friends, or online.
+It is natural to want to share you experience with others, however, we ask you not to discuss the specific topics or activities with other applicants, school friends, or online.

-Although there is little evidence that knowing the station details in advance makes a different to performance, we feel that the integrity of the system is better upheld if the topics and tasks of individual stations are confidential.
+Although there is little evidence that knowing the interview details in advance makes a different to performance, we feel that the integrity of the system is better upheld if the topics and activities of the interviews are confidential.
 We would appreciate your cooperation with this.